-When it involves re-targeting, there are many tools that enhance you Retargeting.
-The platform or service you select to use can have an enormous impact on the performance of your campaigns.
+When it involves re-targeting, the platform or service you select to use can have an enormous impact on the performance of your campaigns.
 After all, good re-targeting is all about getting into the front of the proper people with the proper message within the right place.
 Finding the proper messaging is ultimately up to you, but with the proper re-targeting tools, getting into the front of the proper people within the right place is often a breeze.
-However, there are tons of re-targeting platforms and services out there, so it is often hard to work out which options are right for your business and market. to assist thereupon, let’s take a glance at a number of the foremost important re-targeting tools you’ve got to settle on from.
+However, there are tons of re-targeting platforms and services out there, so it is often hard to work out which options are right for your business and market. to assist thereupon, let’s take a glance at a number of the foremost important tools to enhance your retargeting.

-Now that we’ve talked about what retargeting is, let’s take a glance at a number of various platforms or tools that enhance your retargeting to succeed in potential customers:
+Now that we’ve talked about what retargeting is, let’s take a glance at a number of various retargeting platforms or tools to enhance your retargeting to reach more potential customers:

 Re-targeting on the Google Display Network